ContentMine/getpapers/README.md

 --query '(LICENSE:"cc by" OR LICENSE:"cc-by") AND METHODS:"transcriptome assembly"'
 ```

+A selection of the most commonly useful search fields are explained below...

 ### Restrict search by bibliographic metadata

 | Field     | Description                                                                                       | Example                                                                                            |